People

 Grover Cleveland

-He won the presidency, lost it, and won it again four years later β€” the only president ever to serve two non-consecutive terms until the twenty-first century.
+He won the presidency, lost it, and won it again four years later, becoming the first U.S. President to serve two non-consecutive terms.

 Portrait of Gustav Stresemann